mhered/nintendo_switch_robot_controller/README.md

 KERNEL=="hidraw*", SUBSYSTEM=="hidraw", ATTRS{idVendor}=="057e", ATTRS{idProduct}=="200e", MODE="0666"
 ```

-Then reload the rules with: `$ udevadm control --reload-rules`
+After editing the file it is necessary to reload the rules with: `$ udevadm control --reload-rules`

-Somwehow I came to the conclusion that this is the problem:
+Somehow I came to the conclusion that this is the problem:

 ```bash
 $ sudo modprobe hid_nintendo